 - Are committed to research-based practice and career-long professional development.

-PESB is charged with fulfilling several roles in Washington’s educational system:
+PESB fulfills several roles in Washington’s educational system:

-- Advisor.
-Strategic advice and guidance to the Governor, the Legislature, and the Superintendent of Public Instruction on the full range of issues affecting certified educators.
+- Advisor: strategic advice and guidance to the Governor, the Legislature, and the Superintendent of Public Instruction on issues affecting certified educators.

 “Parents in Washington will tell you that the most important work in the state is educating their children.
 Business leaders will tell you that students must be better prepared to take their place in a competitive workforce.
 Students will tell you they are more likely to be engaged in their learning if their teacher knows the subject area well and brings it alive in the classroom.